askmike/gekko/docs/internals/Actors.md

 An actor is a module or plugin that can act upon events bubbling through Gekko.
-If you want to have custom functionality so that your rocket flies to the moon as soon as the price hits X you should craete an actor for it.
+If you want to have custom functionality so that your rocket flies to the moon as soon as the price hits X you should create an actor for it.

 All actors live in `gekko/actors`.